 The Executive's Privilege

 Rejecting those premises, this Article proposes an understanding of executive privilege specific to congressional oversight that better reflects history and first principles of constitutional interpretation.
 Executive privilege in the context of congressional oversight is not an affirmative constitutional authority based on specific types of information but a limited presidential immunity from compelled congressional process—the Executive’s privilege.
 Both Congress’s oversight authority and executive privilege are recognized as implied constitutional authorities.
 But rather than infer two competing affirmative authorities, this Article proposes to infer a limit—presidential immunity—on the first.
 Doing so is more consonant with first principles of constitutional interpretation, more consistent with history, and more conducive to the proper balance of power between the branches.
-The Executive’s privilege as set out in this Article is an immunity contingent upon a presidential finding that concrete, identifiable harm would result from the disclosure of specific information to Congress.
-Understanding it as a limited immunity—and severing it from the undifferentiated confidentiality interests and broad categories of information with which the executive branch has conflated it—eliminates the prophylactic doctrines on which the executive branch currently relies to thwart legitimate oversight and returns to Congress the ability to conduct effective, constitutional oversight.
-And, contrary to the current executive branch view, this theoretical understanding of executive privilege also excludes it from the context of impeachment, a position consistent with the historical understanding of the House of Representatives’ distinct and expansive authority to conduct impeachment inquiries and the Senate’s separate authority to conduct impeachment trials.
+The Executive’s privilege, as set out in this Article, is an immunity contingent upon a president’s finding that concrete, identifiable harm would result from the disclosure of specific information to Congress.
+Understanding executive privilege as a limited immunity—and severing the privilege from the undifferentiated confidentiality interests and broad categories of information with which the executive branch has conflated it—eliminates the prophylactic doctrines on which the executive branch relies to thwart legitimate congressional oversight.
+Further, this understanding of the privilege provides a theoretical foundation to explain why it does not apply in impeachment, a position consistent with the historical understanding of Congress’s broad powers of inquiry during impeachments and subsequent trials.

 Keywords: executive privilege, constitutional law, congress, oversight, impeachment